Dental Implants Cherry Hill

 For the first three to six months following the surgery, dental implants are beneath the surface of the gums gradually bonding with the jawbone (osseointegrating).
 You should be able to wear temporary dentures if needed during this healing period.

 After the implant has bonded to the jawbone, the second phase begins.
 Dr. Benedon will uncover the implants and attach a small healing collar (abutment).
-You will then be referred back to your restorative dentist for the final restoration.
+You will then move on to the final restorative phase.

 The Restorative Procedure

-After two weeks of healing your general dentist will be able to start making your new teeth.
+After two weeks of healing, you will be able to start having your new teeth made.
 An impression will be taken and sent to a dental laboratory.
 The lab will fabricate abutments that are connected to the implants.
 The teeth to be replaced are then made over the abutments.

 The entire procedure usually takes six to eight months.
 Most patients do not experience any disruption in their daily life.